Switch

 ### Default Properties

-The Switch widget supports the following sections of [default-properties](https://docs.digia.tech/ui-building-blocks/widgets/default-properties "mention"):
+The Switch widget supports the following sections of [Default Properties](/ui-building-blocks/widgets/default-properties.md):

 **Layout**